ventsip/ph/README.md

 ## Work in Progress

-The tool is usable as it is, but far from perfect.
-The author intends to develop it further, mostly by improving the user experience.
+The tool is usable as it is, but can be improved.
+The author intends to develop it further, time permitting.

 Top priority items are:

-+ add tests for server endpoints and web UI (JavaScript scripts)
++ add tests for web UI (JavaScript scripts)
 + create installation scripts
 + make server port and credentials configurable